chris-wood/geolocation-threat-model/draft-geolocation-threat-model.md

   and so on, which provide clients with a simple API for getting location.
 In most cases, these APIs are gated by user consent.
 That is, end-users must explicitly allow the API to reveal the user location.
-- Server-side APIs: The most popular server-side API is likely MaxMind, which provides a proprietary and closed API for mapping an IP address to a location, along with other metadata about the IP address.
+- Server-side APIs: Many online services provide proprietary APIs for mapping an IP address to a location, along with other metadata about the IP address.
 Some of these services offer a free, rate-limited API, whereas others offer paid variants with more options.
 Unlike client-side APIs, servers generally have access to client IP addresses without user consent (absent proxying technologies such as Private Relay or Tor).

 The sources of truth for these geolocation APIs vary widely.
 They include, but are not limited to GPS information, network signalling information (IP, RFID, WiFi and Bluetooth